RubensZimbres/NeMo/examples/speaker_tasks/diarization/README.md

 |  Oracle VAD <br>KNOWN # of Speakers  |      7.1     |      1.94      |         2.31        |  1.19 |
 | Oracle VAD<br> UNKNOWN # of Speakers |     6.78     |      2.58      |         2.13        |  1.73 |

-* All models were tested using embedding extractor window size 1.5s and shift length 0.75s
+* All models were tested using embedding extractor with window size 1.5s and shift length 0.75s
 * The above result is based on the oracle Voice Activity Detection (VAD) result.
 * This result is based on [ecapa_tdnn.nemo](https://ngc.nvidia.com/catalog/models/nvidia:nemo:ecapa_tdnn) model which will be soon uploaded on NGC.